The Best Concealed Carry Guns

 Why 1911 pistols are great concealed carry guns

-You may have heard the myths that 1911s are not meant to be concealed carried - while open carry does have its advantages, this could not be further from the truth.
-The 1911 was developed to be an inexpensive, reliable, durable self-defense sidearm for the United States military.
+You may have heard the myths that 1911 pistols are not meant to be concealed carried.
+While open carry does have its advantages this could not be further from the truth.
+The 1911 pistol was developed to be an inexpensive, reliable, durable self-defense sidearm for the United States military.
 Its battle-tested nature makes it the ideal side arm for concealed carry self-defense, because it is less likely to jam, misfire or malfunction than other popular pistol platforms.
 Read more about why 1911s make great concealed carry pistols.

 One in the Chamber

-Part of the beauty of a 1911 is just how simple the mechanism is.
+Part of the beauty of a 1911 pistol is just how simple the mechanism is.
 These guns are workhorses that stand up to whatever you put them through, and that is largely thanks to their limited number of parts and straightforward construction.
 These elements have kept the 1911 platform in the mainstream for decades.
 The best part?
 Their simplicity doesn’t sacrifice their precision—meaning you can hit your mark every time.
 Check out six more tips for 1911 concealed carry.

 Let’s take a look at some of the most common holster types available today.

 Regardless of what gun you choose, it’s important to follow the letter of the law.
 Concealed carry laws vary from state to state.
 Just because you are legally allowed to carry concealed in your home state does not mean that your right will be recognized in another.
 Before you travel, make sure to double-check what states your permit is valid in, and remember to maintain concealed carry insurance in case you ever need to use your gun to protect yourself or others.